BenQ: After Siemens

 Qisda Corporation, the parent company of BenQ, manufactured smartphones for Dell, which were marketed under the Venue Pro name, and which ran Windows Phone 7.
 The phone was made available in limited quantities on 8 November 2010 with the launch of Windows Phone.
-Delivery of the phone met severe setbacks, it was riled with numerous hardware issues, and the device was discontinued as of 8 March 2012.
+Delivery of the phone met severe setbacks, it was rife with numerous hardware issues, and the device was discontinued as of 8 March 2012.